Topic (DJ)

-Tobias Topic (born 23 March 1992), also known mononymously as Topic (/ˈtɒpɪk/), is a German DJ and music producer of Croatian origin.
+Tobias Topic (/de/; born 23 March 1992), also known mononymously as Topic (/ˈtɒpɪk/) or Topic42, is a German DJ and music producer of Croatian origin.
 After gaining success with his song "Home", which was certified platinum in Australia and Germany, he made his international breakthrough in 2020 with "Breaking Me".

 Career

 Early career and commercial breakthrough

 Born in Solingen, Topic is of paternal Croatian descent.
 He went to a high school in Hessen.
 At the age of 16, he started using Logic Studio, a digital audio workstation, to produce music with the guidance of a teacher.
 He started his musical career on social media with the assistance of YouTube musicians who contacted him.
 Topic's first release, a house song called "Light It Up", was released at the end of 2014 and reached more than one million views on his YouTube channel.
 In summer 2015, he released his debut album "Miles", which charted both German and Austrian charts.

 Topic made the singles charts in both countries in January 2016 with the song "Home" featuring Nico Santos on vocals.
 In April 2016, the track was released in Australia and reached the 11th place in its charts and went double platinum.
 He has cited the internet as a source of his success, stating "The Internet has actually brought the world closer together."

 In July 2016, the single "Find You" followed, sung by Dutch singer Jake Reese, who has become famous by the Dutch edition of X-Factor and a collaboration with Hardwell on his songs Mad World and Run Wild.
 Already after one week, the song achieved a ranking in the single charts, but couldn't follow the success of his previous single.

 In September 2016, he signed a record deal with Sony Music/ATV.
 In the same year, Topic received a nomination for the MTV Europe Music Awards in Best German Act.